 The central aim of any oral hearing is to determine the extent to which a person currently in custody presents a risk to the public were they to be released.
 There are four possible outcomes: adjournment, knockback, move to an open prison (for indeterminately sentenced prisoners and where the Secretary of State for Justice seeks advice within the referral); release.
 Panels comprise one to three members and the length of a hearing is determined by the complexity of the case.
-PMs are either judicial members, independent members, or specialist members (e.g., psychologists): for a breakdown of different member types, see Parole Board (2022, pp. 70-79).

-Some hearings can be five to six hours long, while others can be around 90 minutes.
-Typically, the prisoner is questioned for 45-90 minutes.
-The questions posed are established by PMs ahead of the oral hearing, and are tailored to a given hearing.
-Barring a small number of procedural questions that occur in all hearings (e.g., "do you have any questions for us?") and some statements from PMs at the beginning and end about the purpose of the hearing and next steps, there are no standard questions that must be asked across all hearings.
+Panel members are either judicial members, independent members, or specialist members (e.g., psychologists): for a breakdown of different member types see Parole Board (2022: 70-79).
+Some hearings can be 5-6hrs long, while others can be around 90minutes.
+Typically, the prisoner is questioned for 45-90mins.
+The questions posed to a prisoner are established by panel members ahead of the oral hearing, and are tailored to a given hearing.
+Barring a small number of procedural questions that occur in all hearings (e.g., 'do you have any questions for us?) and some statements from panel members at the beginning and end about the purpose of the hearing and next steps, there are not standard questions that must be asked across all hearings.
 Having said this, there are broad topics of discussion that occur in most hearings: questions about offences, risk factors, access to healthcare in custody, and the prisoner's plans upon release.